I'll Be OK When...

 But, there is GOOD NEWS in all of this.

-YOU—that complete, uncontaminated, resilient bundle of aliveness that you were on the day you were born—are simply a space for those stories to pass through like clouds passing through a blue sky.
-You are the timeless, stable, expansive space in which stories arise and dissolve.
+You are the timeless, stable, expansive space of Presence in which stories arise and dissolve.
 You get to watch the stories without becoming identified with them.

 Just like your refrigerator predictably cools your food and your washing machine predictably washes your clothes—your mind can be counted on 100% of the time to tell you what you need in order to relax and be OK.
 It's just a machine doing its job.